 Sealants are especially good for children because their newly erupted, permanent teeth are most susceptible to cavities and least benefited by fluoride.
-According to the Centers for Disease Control and Prevention (CDC), sealants should be used as part of a child's total preventive dental care.
+According to the CDC, sealants should be used as part of a child's total preventive dental care.
 However, the CDC reports about only one-third of children between the ages of 6 and 19 have dental sealants.
 A complete preventive dental program includes:

 Good home care